-Quiz Class:
+XQuiz Class:

-- All exhibitors are required to participate in the Quiz class.
-Failure to participate in the Quiz class will result in forfeiture of all premiums and awards earned in the Youth Fair Dog Show. - Class will begin at 8:30 a.m. the day of the show.
+- The quiz is not required. - Class will begin at 8:30 a.m. the day of the show.
 Material for the QUIZ will be taken from the Florida State Fair Skillathon subject for the current year. - Tie breakers will be given in the form of additional questions. - The results of the quiz will be added in to high point score.

-Showmanship Classes: Showmanship classes will be held Wednesday, January 24, 2018 from 3:00 pm - 6:00 pm Handlers are judged on preparation and presentation of their dog in grooming, posing, and gaiting.
+\times Showmanship Classes: Showmanship classes will be held Wednesday, January 29, 2020 from 3:00 pm - 6:00 pm Handlers are judged on preparation and presentation of their dog in grooming, posing, and gaiting.
 Showmanship exercises are to be performed according to AKC rules and regulations as modified by 4-H. Tie breakers are at the discretion of the judge.